ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 A simple model of video playback can be described as a video stream consumer, a buffer, and a transport mechanism that fills the buffer.
 The consumption rate is fairly static and is represented by the content bitrate.
 The size of the buffer is also commonly a fixed size.
-The fill process needs to be at least fast enough to ensure that the buffer is never empty, however, it also can have significant complexity when things like personalization or advertising insertion workflows are introduced.
+The buffer fill process needs to be at least fast enough to ensure that the buffer is never empty, however, it also can have significant complexity when things like personalization or advertising insertion workflows are introduced.

 The challenges in filling the buffer in a timely way fall into two broad categories: